 The Free Bullion Investment Guide receives a commission from every referred customer's sale we send to an affiliate.

-The guide's earnings are used for two main purposes, the first is the most obvious, to keep it online to give you an honest approach to bullion investing.
+The guide's earnings are used for two purposes, the first is to keep this guide online.

-Important Note: If you'd like to help the Free Bullion Investment Guide, the Cookies on your computer must be Enabled for the Guide to receive a commission.
+Cookies on your computer must be Enabled for this Guide to receive a

 Cookies only indicate, to the merchant, that you linked to the merchant's website from this guide.
 No Personal Information is Obtained in this process.